ipspace/netlab/docs/module/ospf.md

 **Notes:**
 * Arista EOS, Cisco Nexus OS, SR Linux, and Dell OS10 support point-to-point and broadcast network types.
 Other network types will not be configured.
 * SR OS supports point-to-point, broadcast, and non-broadcast network types.
-Point-to-multipoint network type will not be configured.
+It will not configure a point-to-multipoint network type.

 OSPF routing daemons support these interface-level features: